I find it sad that as soon as someone criticises us, we feel we need to retaliate. As a child, I didn’t notice because I was too angry to care.

 But criticism is nothing more than another person’s observation of us: if there is an issue there we must deal with it, but first we must recognise it.
 The problem we have with criticism, is that what others see is not normally how we think of ourselves.
 We see it as a slur on us, but that’s not what it is.
 It’s a slur on our behaviour, it’s our behaviour they’re struggling with.

-In some cases, the people who see us in a different way are right, but because we’re in denial we don’t see what they see.
-We hate giving others the satisfaction of actually knowing us, but if it is family or friends they are usually well versed, in the same way we are well versed on them.
+In some cases, the people who see us in that way are probably right, but because we’re in denial we don’t see what they see.
+We hate giving others the satisfaction of them knowing us, but if it’s family or friends they are usually well versed, in the same way we are well versed with them.

-It is usually only when we’ve calmed down and used that time to reflect that we know they’re right, but we’ll never admit to it.
-Agreeing or trying to see another person’s point of view will always defuse what could turn into a heated argument.
+It is usually only when we have calmed down and we use that time to reflect that we see they’re right, but we will never admit to it.
+Trying to see another person’s point of view, or agreeing will always defuse what could turn into a heated argument.

 But ‘accepting criticism’ gives both parties the opportunity to remain calm and stay friends, particularly as what’s said is often given in good faith.
 We must see it that way.